xhayper/COTL_API/src/content/docs/reference/food.md

     //the inner list is for the items and quantities that the recipe requires public override List<List<InventoryItem>> Recipe =>
     [
+        // First recipe
         [
-        ]
+            // item, quantity
+            new InventoryItem(InventoryItem.ITEM_TYPE.YOLK, 1)
+        ],
+        // Secon recipe
+        [
+            new InventoryItem(InventoryItem.ITEM_TYPE.GOD_TEAR, 1),
+        ],
     ];
-}

     // this is the "Star Rating" of the drink.
 Range: 0-3 public override int SatiationLevel => 2;

     // this is the amount of Sin gained by the follower who drinks this Drink,
     // range: [0, 65]
     public override int Pleasure => 50;
+}
 ```
 >WARNING:
 > Overriding `ItemPickupToImitate` with any item that isn't a drink will cause an error!